ceplkist/Nature-Comm.-TEA-Code/README.md

 [(link)](https://doi.org/10.1021/acs.iecr.9b01062)

 If you are only interested in the algorithm, the [document](doc/doc_alg.pdf) in this repository contains the relevant part of the supplementary material that is published with the main paper.

+## Abstract:
+Electrochemical processes coupling the CO2 reduction reaction (CO2RR) with the organic oxidation reaction (OOR) are promising techniques for producing clean chemicals and utilizing renewable energy.
+However, assessments of the economics of CO2RR–OOR technology remain questionable due to diverse CO2RR–OOR combinations and significant process design variability.
+Here, we report a technoeconomic analysis (TEA) of electrochemical CO2RR–OOR coproduction via conceptual process design and thereby propose potential economic combinations.
+We first develop a fully automated process synthesis framework to guide process simulations, which are then employed to predict the levelized costs of chemicals (LCCs).
+We then identify the global sensitivity of current density, Faraday efficiency (FE), and overpotential across 295 electrochemical coproduction processes to both understand and predict LCCs at various technology levels.
+The analysis highlights the promise that coupling CO2RR with value-added OOR can secure significant economic feasibility.

 ## Setup